codersforcauses/repair-lab/src/email/readme.md

 ## Getting Started

-Run the [aws-ses-v2-local Docker image](https://hub.docker.com/r/pensk/aws-ses-v2-local), which is the mock email service running at [localhost:8005](localhost:8005).
+Run the [aws-ses-v2-local Docker image](https://hub.docker.com/r/pensk/aws-ses-v2-local), which is the mock email service running at [localhost:8005](http://localhost:8005).
+You can also use the script (sesmock) in /root/package.json.

 ```sh
 docker run -p 8005:8005 pensk/aws-ses-v2-local